William Henry Havergal: Music

 On 14 June 1829 he was thrown out of a carriage and received concussion of the brain, which disabled him for some years.
 He found relief in music.
-His first public composition was an anthem-like setting of Reginald Heber's From Greenland's Icy Mountains, the proceeds of which (180l.) he devoted to the Church Missionary Society.
+His first public composition was an anthem-like setting of Reginald Heber's From Greenland's Icy Mountains, the proceeds of which (180 pounds) he devoted to the Church Missionary Society.
 In 1836 appeared Op.
 36, An Evening Service in E flat and One Hundred Antiphonal Chants.
 One of these, a Recte et Retro chant in C, sometimes called Worcester chant, became very widely known.
 In the same year the Gresham prize medal was awarded him for an Evening Service in A, Op.
 37. In 1841 a second medal was gained by an anthem, Give Thanks, Op.
 40.

 He became well known by his exertions for the restoration of metrical psalmody to its original purity.
 He published in 1844 a reprint of Thomas Ravenscroft's scarce work, "The Whole Booke of Psalmes".
 In 1847 he brought out the "Old Church Psalmody", Op.
 43, which is the parent of most modern collections of church hymn tunes.
 "A Hundred Psalm and Hymn Tunes", Op.
 48, entirely his own composition, was published in 1859.
 Handel and Corelli were his models, and his aim was to preserve purity of style.

 He also wrote songs, rounds, and catches for the young, besides carols, hymns, and sacred songs, for which he composed both words and music.
 Many of the sacred songs and carols appeared in the earlier volumes of "Our Own Fireside", and were republished under the title of "Fireside Music".
 His sacred song Summer Tide is Coming and his psalm tune "Evan" are widely known.

 On 13 November 1829 he was presented to the rectory of Astley, whence he removed in June 1845 to St. Nicholas rectory, Worcester, and was soon after appointed an honorary canon of Worcester Cathedral.
 He all but lost his sight in 1832, and it was never entirely restored.
 For a long time he could not read printed music or decipher his own handwriting.